Fuel prices unchanged for 12th straight day

-New Delhi, April 11 (IANS) Oil marketing companies (OMC) kept petrol and diesel prices unchanged for the 12th straight day across the four metro cities on Sunday.
+New Delhi: Oil marketing companies (OMC) kept petrol and diesel prices unchanged for the 12th straight day across the four metro cities on Sunday.

 In the national capital, petrol was sold for Rs 90.56 per litre.